tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/购买公网网络/独享型公网网络计费_intl.md

 Before reading this document, you need to learn about CVM's [Overview of Billing Methods for Public Network](https://cloud.tencent.com/document/product/213/10578).
-This document describes the billing methods of the exclusive public network.
-For more information on the billing methods of the shared network, please see [Billing of Shared Public Network](https://cloud.tencent.com/document/product/213/10580).
+Here we describe exclusive public network's billing methods.
+For shared network billing methods, see [Billing of Shared Public Network](https://cloud.tencent.com/document/product/213/10580).

 ## Bill-by-traffic
 The network fees billed by traffic depend only on the outbound traffic of a single CVM, regardless of the CVM billing method (prepaid or postpaid).
 You can set the maximum bandwidth for the CVM.
 Packet loss occurs when the instantaneous bandwidth exceeds this limit.